 - Collaborating with the creative, inter-disciplinary and global postgraduate community.

-- Your own iMac and studio workspace, open every day of the week.
+- Studio workspace, open every day of the week.

 - Access to regular Life Drawing in our dedicated drawing studio.